Lolle2000la/Image-Sort/README.md

 if you do not want this to happen.)

 ## Requirements
-* Windows 7 Sevice Pack 1 or higher
+* Windows 7 Service Pack 1 or higher

 ## Build-Prerequisites
 * [.NET Core SDK 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)